colinskow/pouch-mirror/readme.md

 Usage
 ---
 PouchMirror is an exact mirror of the PouchDB API, and can serve as a drop-in replacement for your existing PouchDB code.
-The only caveat is that currently only Promises are supported, and callback functions won't work.
+Both promises and callbacks are supported.

 In Node.js, simply require "pouch-mirror" and initiate it:
 `new PouchMirror(dbName, remoteURL)`